apitestbase/apitestbase.github.io/Interact-with-Other-Systems.md

     jdbc:oracle:thin:@myhost:1521/myServiceName

 ### SQL Server
 SQL Server JDBC driver can be downloaded from Microsoft [web site](https://msdn.microsoft.com/en-us/library/mt484311(v=sql.110).aspx).
-After unzipping it, copy `sqljdbc41.jar` and `sqljdbc_auth.dll` to `<IronTest_Home>/lib/jdbc/sqlserver` folder.
+After unzipping it, copy `sqljdbc41.jar` to `<IronTest_Home>/lib/jdbc/sqlserver` folder.

+To enable Iron Test to use Windows authentication to connect to SQL Server, also copy `sqljdbc_auth.dll` from the unzipped folder to `<IronTest_Home>/lib/jdbc/sqlserver`, and add `<IronTest_Home>/lib/jdbc/sqlserver` to the `PATH` environment variable of the Windows OS where Iron Test is running.

 Notice that there are two `sqljdbc_auth.dll` files in the unzipped folder.
-Use the one from folder x64 or x86 for 64 or 32 bit Windows OS where Iron Test is running.
+Use the one from folder x64 or x86 for 64 or 32 bit Windows OS.

 Sample JDBC URLs: